AlexanderMattheis/Navi-Faces/README.md

 A very old project integrated in my unfinished Navi-Game.
 The architecture was too complicated in comparison to the MVC-pattern similar architectures I create now.
 Also, the description is currently only available in German.
-It is about a new language which allows you design menus in computer games very fast/time efficient due to a hard separation of logic and design e.g. a fully working main menu with four buttons written in the Faces-language:
+It is about a new language which allows you design multilingual, resolution independant menus in computer games very fast/time efficient due to a hard separation of logic and design e.g. a fully working main menu with four buttons written in the Faces-language:

 ```ruby
 import(Windows.Main);